 Karen Albright, PhD, is Assistant Professor in the Department of Community and Behavioral Health in the Colorado School of Public Health at the University of Colorado Denver, Anschutz Medical Campus.
 She is also the Qualitative Research CORE Leader in the Colorado Health Outcomes Program (COHO), a center in the University of Colorado School of Medicine, and in the Children’s Outcomes Research Program (COR), in The Children’s Hospital Research Institute.
 Karen earned her PhD from New York University and received postdoctoral training in health policy and mental health from, respectively, the University of California, Berkeley, and Stanford University.
 She has extensive expertise in qualitative data analysis and has worked with a variety of qualitative methods, including in-depth interviews, focus groups, and ethnography.
 Her research interests center on health behaviors among socioeconomically disadvantaged populations, the psychosocial and health implications of socioeconomic mobility, and the social-psychological effects of trauma.

 Douglas Fernald, MA, is Senior Instructor with the Department of Family Medicine at the University of Colorado Denver, Anschutz Medical Campus.
 He has over a decade of mixed-method research and evaluation experience that ranges from large, multi-site evaluations to small, exploratory research projects.
 He specializes in practice-based research and qualitative research methods.
+His current focus is on practice transformation and health risk assessment in primary care.
 Doug is the Director of BIGHORN and Assistant Director of CaReNet, both primary care, practice-based research networks in Colorado.
 He is a member of the Agency for Healthcare Research and Quality's PBRN Resource Center Steering Committee, and teaches beginning- and intermediate-level courses on ATLAS.ti qualitative data software.

 Bridget Gaglio, PhD, MPH, is a research scientist in the Mid-Atlantic Permanente Research Institute at Kaiser Permanente Mid-Atlantic States.
 She received her PhD from the University of Colorado Denver and her MPH from the University of Texas, School of Public Health.
 The majority of her research has been mixed methods or qualitative in nature.
 Bridget is currently engaged in three new qualitative projects focused on patient communication and cancer care.
 Her research interests include health literacy, health disparities, translation of research, and use of technology in health promotion.